 Concrete Etchant: if your concrete is smooth or new (up to 28 days old), where chemical hardeners have been used or where there is laitance (dusty cement particles).
-Coverage: 20m2 per 5 litres maximum.
+Coverage: Approx. 10m2 per 2.5 litres maximum.

 Oil & Grease Remover: This is solvent free and virtually odourless and is great at removing grease before painting.
 Can be used in concentrated form for heavy grease or oil, or you can dilute 50:50 with water to remove lighter deposits or as a general maintenance tool.